Blood is an essential aspect or fluid of the body involved in circulation, nutrients, waste, healing, and much more.

 – Helps regulate the immunological function of the Immune System of the body including circulation of immunological cells such as WBC.

 – Helps allow for the detection of foreign material by antibodies.

-- Blood helps control blood pressure, kidney function, heart function, and many more medical requirements.
+– Helps control blood pressure, kidney function, heart function, and many more medical requirements.

-- Hydraulic Function – the specialized use of blood to cause engorgement or other changes in the tissue or skin directly related to the blood.
+– Hydraulic Function – It can cause engorgement or other changes in the tissue or skin directly related to the blood.

 Normal Parameters of blood

 – 21-27 mM